Industrial Furnace Temperature Measurement

 Thrown for a Loop

-One of the most important features of tubeskin thermocouples are expansion loops or coils.
+One of the most important features of tubeskin thermocouples is expansion loops or coils.
 As the furnace is cycling up fluctuations in temperature cause the tubes to move through expansion and contraction.
-Since the tubeskin thermocouple is kept in a fixed position by the weld on the tube and the fitting at the process connection, the movement can cause the tubeskin assembly to snap if there isn’t relief built into the design; this is where expansion loops come into play.
+Since the tubeskin thermocouple is kept in a fixed position by the weld on the tube and the fitting at the process connection, the movement can cause the tubeskin assembly to snap if there isn't relief built into the design; this is where expansion loops come into play.
 Expansion loops are added by bending the sheath into tight concentric coils or other such shapes and are normally done by the tubeskin thermocouple manufacturer.
 When the tubes move the expansion loops act very similar to a spring and allow the coils to absorb the movement of the tube.

 Inside Out

 The last consideration for tubeskin thermocouples in industrial furnaces is the installation process.
 Due to the large size of the expansion loops, they are unable to fit through the point of entry at the furnace wall; this makes it impossible to insert the tubeskin assembly from the outside into the furnace.
 In the same way, the fitting used to secure the tubeskin assembly at the process connection cannot be pre-mounted on the sheath.
 Therefore, the tubeskin thermocouple assemblies must be installed from the inside of the furnace and out through the furnace wall.
-The installation process starts by feeding the backend of the tubeskin assembly out through the point of entry on the furnace wall.
-The sheath inside the furnace is then bent as needed as it is routed to the “cold” side of the furnace tube from the tip, then the tip is welded in place on the “hot” side of the tube.
-If weld clips are being utilized to help secure the sheath in place, they are welded afterwards.
+The installation process starts by feeding the back end of the tubeskin assembly out through the point of entry on the furnace wall.
+The sheath inside the furnace is then bent as needed as it is routed to the cold side of the furnace tube from the tip, then the tip is welded in place on the "hot" side of the tube.
+If weld clips are being utilized to help secure the sheath in place, they are welded afterward.
 Finally, the fitting is added onto the back end of the tubeskin assembly and affixed at the process connection.

 As with most temperature sensors, there are many considerations when specifying a tubeskin thermocouple; because of the nature of their custom designs, it becomes even more critical to look through the entire design process from routing all the way to installation.
 A properly installed tubeskin thermocouple not only provides temperature readings, but trending which can be used to greatly extend the life and performance of furnace tubes saving both time and money.
 A basic understanding of tubeskin thermocouples and careful planning are key for successfully measuring temperature in an industrial furnace application.